mbocaneg/ESP32-Chip8/README.md

 # ESP32-Chip8
-A Chip8 core implemented on an ESP32 microcontroler.
+A Chip8 core implemented on an ESP32 microcontroller.
 Work in progress